wptrainingteam/train-the-trainers-speaker-lessons/README.md

 During the video you can ask questions in the chatroom or on Slack.
 *Post a “hello” in the chatroom or Slack so that they can see where it is.*

+I will also be putting prompts into the chatroom during the recording for you.

 There will be a chance to ask questions via webcam after the recording.

 ### Assuring the Students